Supersedes 032 FW 6, FWM 189, 4/19/95

 · Secondary (insert name and title).

-Staff performing duties in an “acting” capacity for me or the people named in this memorandum may NOT sign grant and cooperative agreement awards.”
+Staff performing duties in an “acting” capacity for me or for the people named in this memorandum may NOT sign grant and cooperative agreement awards.”

 B. The memorandum must be maintained in Regional, AD-WSFR, AD-IA, or AD-MB office files for review and audit purposes.